 Frequently Asked Questions About the Portugal D7 Visa

-Who is eligible for the D7 Visa?
+Who is eligible for the Portugal D7 Visa?

 What are the D7 Visa income requirements?

-To apply for the D7 Visa, you must have a minimum passive income of €820.00 per month.
+To apply for the D7 Visa, you must have a minimum passive income of €870.00 per month.
 If including a spouse, you’ll need an additional 50%, and an extra 30% for each dependent child.

-What are the Portugal D7 Visa requirements?
+What are the Portugal D7 Visa application requirements?

 To qualify for the Portugal Passive Income Visa, you must be a non-EU citizen aged 18 or older with stable foreign-sourced income to support yourself.
 You need a clean criminal record and proof of a residential address in Portugal.
+Additionally, you must spend at least 16 months in Portugal during the first two years and obtain a Portuguese NIF number.

 Is Portugal a good place for retirement?